evilshxt/KeyForge/rtdb-rules.md

    - Users can only write to their own player entry (e.g., updating ready status or scores).

 3. **Other Room Properties**:
-   - Room creators or participants can update room state (e.g., countdown, status).
+   - Room participants can update room state (e.g., countdown, status).
    - Prevents non-participants from altering room settings.

 4. **Default Rules**: